-The application deadline for the first round of grants was 5 pm February 21, 2011.
+The application deadline for the first round of grants was 5 pm February 21, 2011, and have not been available since.
 The grant application and program guidance may still be downloaded for reference purposes.
 Download the February 2011 Application: Word (284 KB), PDF (83 KB)

 (geographically by county)

 Lake Erie Public Access Sites: Numerous access locations in Bayview, Sandusky and Huron.
 (See Erie County sites Sandusky Bay Bridge east to Old Woman Creek State Nature Preserve )

 Description: The communities will be responsible for organizing the clean-up crew(s), choosing access site(s) and coordinating the cleanup(s).
 The litter crews are asked to keep track of the number of volunteers, volunteer hours, which access site(s) are cleaned and the amount of litter collected (number of garbage bags or number of pounds).

 Grantee: Erie Soil and Water Conservation District, 2900 Columbus Ave Room131, Sandusky

 Contact: 419.626.5211 or www.erie-county-ohio.net/eswcd